 How Can I Find Out If I Have a Medical Malpractice Case?

 Consulting with an experienced medical malpractice attorney is crucial.
-They can evaluate your situation, review medical records, and determine if the healthcare provider’s actions breached the standard of care, leading to your injury.
+They can evaluate your situation, review medical records, and determine whether the healthcare provider’s actions breached the standard of care, resulting in your injury.

 Who Can Be Sued Under Medical Malpractice Laws?

-Healthcare providers such as doctors, nurses, anesthesiologists, surgeons, hospitals, and clinics can be held liable if their negligence caused harm to a patient.
+Healthcare providers, including doctors, nurses, anesthesiologists, surgeons, hospitals, and clinics, can be held liable if their negligence causes harm to a patient.

 Established Customary Standard of Care refers to the level and type of care an average, prudent healthcare provider in a given community would provide under similar circumstances.
 Deviating from this standard may constitute negligence.